lindbergryan04/RecipeRater_report/README.md

 <iframe src="assets/missingness_plot2.html" width="800" height="600" frameBorder="0"></iframe>
 <iframe src="assets/missingness_plot3.html" width="800" height="600" frameBorder="0"></iframe>

 It appears that the missingness of rating may be dependent on the number of steps in a recipe!
 This could be due to many reasons.
 If we consider the fact that these are users who *did* leave a review, but *didn't* leave a rating, the true reason for this relationship is harder to track down.
 Users may feel that they didn't do the long and complex recipe justice, and therefore be reluctant to leave a rating because they don't trust their judgement.
 Or perhaps they had a higher expectation of the complex recipe, and were reluctant to show that it didn't turn out as well as they had hoped.
+Or perhaps they figured 'I've been writing this stupid review for 10 minutes, I'm done'.

 <iframe src="assets/missingness_plot4.html" width="800" height="600" frameBorder="0"></iframe>